communityinclusion/communityinclusion.org/src/pages/about/mission.md

 _Building confidence_ in children and adults with disabilities so they can realize self-driven goals.

-_Affording choicess_ for self-directed and well-informed decision-making, so that people of all abilities can shape their lives.
+_Affording choices_ for self-directed and well-informed decision-making, so that people of all abilities can shape their lives.